 Whether you’re into literature or not, here’s the thing: I think I met my own Boo Radley just this past week.
-That’s right, and his name is Alex, from Moscow, a retired engineer that smokes at least half a pack a day, but closes my garage door when I forget to, and often looks after me and my puppy when we return through the alleyway after our last walk of the night.
+That’s right, and his name is Alex, from Moscow, a retired engineer that smokes at least half a pack a day, but closes my garage door (that was recently renewed with the help of garage door repair mesa park) when I forget to, and often looks after me and my puppy when we return through the alleyway after our last walk of the night.
 Mind you – I knew none of this, and was legitimately scared of Alex, until recently.
 For all I knew, he was the cold old man smoking while on the phone, speaking in a foreign language, that I’d see while I took my dog out late at night, and hoped he wouldn’t notice me.
 In fact, it was at least a month before I finally put up my hand to acknowledge this man, a nonverbal peace offering amidst fear, as I unlocked the gate to return home.

 Why the hell am I sharing this?
 Well, Alex finally walked over to me after I parked my car the other day, and he said that I forgot to close my garage door earlier that morning, but not to worry – he figured out how to close it for me.
 Broken English aside, this man’s nonverbal communication showed nothing but genuine compassion.
 I graciously thanked him and finally learned his name.
 The conversation ended with me speaking into his phone on Google translator to translate “guardian angel” into Russian, and a smile from him that appreciated the sentiment, but humbly said thank you.